szabogtamas/encode_explore/README.md

 Files are downloaded from S3 using awscli.
 BigWig files are parsed with the help of [pyBigWig](https://github.com/deeptools/pyBigWig).
 Additionally, some common data analysis packages, such as NumPy, Pandas and Seaborn are also required.

+For the R version of the notebook, [Rocker](https://www.rocker-project.org) is indispensable.
+BigWig files are visualized using [wiggleplotr](https://bioconductor.org/packages/release/bioc/html/wiggleplotr.html).